Tugduoff/RType/CONTRIBUTING.md

 If you want your pull request to be validated, it should respect the following conditions :
 - The description of the pull request **must** be self-sufficient and **must** explain what is implemented in it.
 You should also mention issues related to the pull request (if any) in the description (e.g. `close #23`).
 - The code **must** be documented with Doxygen-like comment.
-All class, methods and functions must have their documentation to explain what it does.
+All classes, methods and functions must have their documentation to explain what it does.
 - The commits **must** respect the [commit norm](#commit-norm) mentionned below.

 If you respected all the conditions listed, one of the current maintainer of the project will read your pull request and either approve or request changes.